 One way to circumvent this issue is to establish a suitable ‘Director’s Pension’ and have the company make the contributions on the employee’s behalf.
 Contributions can then be deemed as employer payments and are subject to different rules for taxation.

-Employer contributions are considered business expenses so are deductable as an expense for the calculation of corporation tax.
+Employer contributions can be considered ‘business expenses’ so are deductable as an expense for the calculation of corporation tax.
 In contrast to salary payments, there are no employee or employer national insurance due on pension contributions.
 There is also no tax liability on the employee up to the annual allowance threshold of £50,000 per annum.

 Once the Director’s Pension structure is properly established, a business owner can use it to transfer wealth from his or her company directly into their personal domain with no immediate taxation.
 This is an especially attractive prospect for otherwise higher or additional rate tax payers as it provides another tax efficient remuneration strategy to avoid large income tax deductions.